-Spinal discs are the shock-absorbing rings of fibrocartilage and glycoprotein that separate your bony vertebral bodies, while allowing movement at each spinal level, and enough room for the major spinal nerves to exit from the spinal canal and travel to your limbs.
+Spinal discs are the shock-absorbing rings of fibrocartilage and glycoprotein that separate your bony vertebral bodies while allowing movement at each spinal level, and enough room for the major spinal nerves to exit from the spinal canal and travel to your limbs.

 The annulus is the outer section of the spinal disc, consisting of several layers of multi-directional fibrocartilaginous fibres all densely packed to create a wall around the glycoprotein filled jelly-like disc nucleus.

-The fluid component, or disc nucleus, in the disc centre is like the caramel inside a chocolate.
+The fluid component, or disc nucleus, in the disc centre, is like the caramel inside a chocolate.
 It normally moves within the annulus adjusting to the pressures placed on your spine.

 However, if you injure the annulus, the wall weakens and the nucleus can press outwards on the weakened disc wall, causing your disc to bulge outwards.

 A disc bulge (commonly referred to as slipped disc, can potentially press against or irritate the nerve where it exits from the spine.
-This nerve pinch can cause back pain, spasms, cramping, numbness, pins and needles, or pain into your legs.
+This nerve pinch can cause back pain, spasms, cramping, numbness, pins and needles, or pain in your legs.

 What Causes a Bulging Disc?